DoNewsCode/core/README.md

   You could start you project as a monolith with multiple modules, and gradually migrate them into microservices.

-- Package core doesn't lock in transport or framework. for instance, You can use go kit to struct your service, and leveraging grpc, ampq, thrift, etc. Non network services like CLI and Cron are also supported.
+- Package core doesn't lock in transport or framework. for instance, You can use go kit to construct your service, and leveraging grpc, ampq, thrift, etc. Non network services like CLI and Cron are also supported.

 - Sub packages provide support around service coordination, including but not limited to opentracing integration, metrics exporting, error handling, event-dispatching and leader election.